tsanhan/dotnet-dating-app-D150821ER/README.md

-ok so now that we saw different responses in the postman, we can see see that in the client side.

-create a folder called `errors` and comportment `test-errors` inside it. this component will test some errors for the global error handling feature we'll have in angular. go to test-errors.component.ts

-run the client app and tent in /errors
+we'll use http interceptor to handle error globally in angular

+create a folder `interceptors` and create file `error.interceptor.ts` (can use schematics for that)

+go to file error.interceptor.ts and explain what we see there

+we do have couple of pages to create (not-found && server-error) but we can test the interceptor in the web:
+500: navigate to server-error
+400 validation: print errors
+400: toastr
+401: toastr
+404: navigate to not-found

+up next: displaying the server validation errors